Using the tracks layer#

 }

-For a full example of 3d+t tracks data with a parent graph, please see our tracks_3d_with_graph.py example.
+For a full example of 3d+t tracks data with a parent graph, please see Tracks 3D with graph.

-The Tracks layer can contain properties that annotate the vertices of each track.
-Tracks.properties stores the properties in a dictionary where each key is the name of the property and the values are numpy arrays with a value for each vertex in the track (i.e., length N for N vertices in Tracks.data).
-As we will see below, we can use the values in a property to set the display properties of the tracks (e.g., the track color).
+The Tracks layer can contain features that annotate the vertices of each track.
+Tracks.features stores the features in a table where each column is the name of the feature and the values are rows with a value for each vertex in the track (i.e., length N for N vertices in Tracks.data).
+As we will see below, we can use the feature values to set the display properties of the tracks (e.g., the track color).

 Changing track width#